-- If you didn’t do well at your last firm, emphasize sales volume growth.
 Let’s face it, the first few years in this industry are tough.
 All brokers understand this, so having a less than stellar sales volume for your most recent year in the industry is not a deal killer.
 Instead of putting exact sales volume you can say something like, ‘increased sales volume from third quarter by 35%”.

-- Include the neighborhood you focused on – If you specialized on working in a certain neighborhood, include this information on your resume.
+If you specialized on working in a certain neighborhood, include this information on your resume.

-- Include accomplishments and awards- if you won salesperson of the month or year or most improved, you should definitely put this on your resume.
+If you won salesperson of the month or year or most improved, you should definitely put this on your resume.
 If you didn’t win any awards, you can also put personal milestones or achievements.
 “Highest sale price in XZY neighborhood for 2015” or “Listing sold in record time” are examples of accomplishments you can include on your resume.
 The only caveat is to be honest.
 Never lie on your resume.

-3. Include continuing education and memberships
+3. Include Continuing Education and Memberships